plone/training/mastering_plone/zpt_2.rst

     (pdb) item
     <plone.app.contentlisting.catalog.CatalogContentListingObject instance at /Plone/news/hot-news>

-As discovered above `item` is a instance of :py:class:`plone.app.contentlisting.catalog.CatalogContentListingObject`.
+As discovered above `item` is a instance of :class:`plone.app.contentlisting.catalog.CatalogContentListingObject`.
 It has several methods and properties:

 ..  code-block:: python